openaps/docs/docs/docs/Troubleshooting/General_linux_troubleshooting.md

 ## Generally useful linux commands

 More comprehensive command line references can be found [here](http://www.computerworld.com/article/2598082/linux/linux-linux-command-line-cheat-sheet.html) and [here](http://www.pixelbeat.org/cmdline.html).
-For the below, since these are basic linux things, also try using a basic search engine (i.e. Google) to learn more about them and their intended use.
+For the below, since these are basic linux things, also try using a basic search engine (e.g. Google) to learn more about them and their intended use.

 `ls -alt` (List all of the files in the current directory with additional details.)